pydicom/deid/docs/getting-started.md

 We won't be using the header section for this example, but for your FYI, this is the recipe for how we would want to replace information in the header, if we were cleaning the headers.
 Right now we are just filtering images to flag those that might have PHI.
 Let's very strictly walk through the logic that will be taken above:

- 1. If the header contains field PatientSex "M" (Male), and is missing PatientBirthDate and OperatorsName is not "bold bread," we flag.
+ 1. If the header contains field PatientSex "M" (Male), and OperatorsName is not "bold bread," we flag.
 Otherwise, keep going.
  2. If the header has field Rows 2048 and Columns 1536 we flag.

 The flag that is done first (more specific) is the final decision.
 This means that you should have your known coordinates of PHI (eg, specific modality, manufacturer, etc) first, and followed by more general estimates of PHI.
 Likely a later group will create flags for more manual inspection.